vishnu1100/Musify/README.md

-# Music Player Template With spotify Api integration (eazy)
+# Music Player  With spotify Api integration (eazy)

 A simple yet powerful online music streaming service that allows users to listen to their favourite songs